ju1ce/April-Tag-VR-FullBody-Tracker/README.md

 This program allows you to get working full-body tracking in SteamVR using some printed markers, some cardboard, and either a USB camera or a phone.

+The program can be downloaded from the releases tab.

 ## Connecting a camera

 The first step is connecting a camera feed to you computer.
 This step is probably the most complex, since you will have to find out what works best for you.